kate2797/tenzies-react/README.md

 # Tenzies

-Tenzies is another toy project I built to help me learn the concepts of React.
-The rules of Tenzies are simple; roll the dice until all are the same.
-Play the game yourself [here](https://kate2797.github.io/tenzies-react/) ✨.
+Tenzies is a pet project I created to learn React concepts.
+The rules are simple: roll the dice until they all match.

 ## Features
 * Roll dice